qaalabs/DE5M4/docs/day1/agile/scenario-a.md

-# Agile: Scenario A ~ Retail Company
+# Planning: Scenario A ~ Retail Company

-*Apply your phases from the previous activity to the scenario below.*
+*Apply your planning phases from the previous activity to the scenario below.*

 ## Scenario